The below content should be reviewed in conjunction with the in-depth federal coverage of this topic provided above.

 - An Oregon employer may transfer an employee who is on OFLA intermittent leave or a reduced work schedule, or who is recovering from a serious health condition, to an alternate position to accommodate the leave or recovery from the serious health condition only if the transfer is temporary and voluntary, and the alternative job has equivalent pay and benefits.
 See Intermittent or Reduced Schedule OFLA Leave.

-- Beginning January 1, 2014, private sector employers in Portland with six or more employees must provide up to 40 hours (or five days) of paid sick leave per year; smaller employers (those with five or fewer employees) must provide up to 40 hours of unpaid sick leave under Portland's Protected Sick Time Ordinance.
+- Private sector employers in Portland with six or more employees must provide up to 40 hours (or five days) of paid sick leave per year; smaller employers (those with five or fewer employees) must provide up to 40 hours of unpaid sick leave under Portland's Protected Sick Time Ordinance.
 See Local Ordinances.